TheOdinProject/curriculum/foundations/javascript_basics/arrays_and_loops.md

 ### Loops

 Computers don't get tired, and they're really, *really* fast!
 For that reason, they are well suited to solving problems that involve doing calculations multiple times.
-In some cases, a computer will be able to repeat a task *thousands* or even *millions* of times in just a few short seconds where it might take a human many hours.
-(Obviously, speed here depends on the complexity of the calculation and the speed of the computer itself).
-One way to make a computer do a repetitive task is using a **loop**.
+In some cases, a computer will be able to repeat a task *thousands* or even *millions* of times in just a few short seconds where it might take a human many hours (obviously, speed here depends on the complexity of the calculation and the speed of the computer itself).

+Some of the array methods shown earlier will involve iterating over an array, but sometimes we need more control over how we we repeat tasks.
+In such cases, we can use a **loop**.

 1. Read [MDN's Looping Code](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Looping_code).
 It's a longer one, but make sure you tackle the 'Active Learning' sections at the bottom of the page.
 1. Once again, same info, slightly different context from [JavaScript.info's "Loops: While and For"](http://javascript.info/while-for).
 Be sure to do the exercises at the end of the page.
 You learn best by doing.

-### Intermediate array magic
+### Some examples of array magic

 Besides being a quick and handy way to store data, arrays also have a set of functions for manipulating that data in very powerful ways.
-Once you begin to master these functions you will start to see ways to use them all over the place!
+Once you get more experience with these functions, you will start to see ways to use them all over the place!
 There are really only a handful of these functions, but as you'll soon see, the possibilities of what you can do with them are near endless.

 As an example of what we mean, let's consider a `sumOfTripledEvens` function.
 It will: